micronaut-projects/presentations/Greach-2018.md

 # The Analysis

-To meet this goal we performed an analysis of Spring and Grails and the challenges to using them to develop Micro Service applications
+To meet this goal we performed an analysis of Spring and Grails and the challenges to using them to develop Microservice applications

 ![right](images/analysis.gif)